WINNING TEAMS

 Beihang University, China - Mobile i-home system

-A remote control software system for cell phones enabling users to control their
+A remote control software system for cell phones enabling users to control their internet & intelligent home (i-home) appliances via their phone anywhere without the need to remember multiple remote control devices to manage their applications.

 Orange UK award